 }

 The hasBody() function is provided here as an example that could be useful in the apiRequest to properly format the request, so that GET and DELETE use the parameters as key-value pairs, while the PUT and POST use it as JSON.
-This is not necessary in our case, since the FitBit API does not actually use a POST body, but rather does a POST to an URL with the data formatted as URL-encoded parameters.
+This is not necessary in our case, since the Fitbit API does not actually use a POST body but, rather, does a POST to a URL with the data formatted as URL-encoded parameters.

-There is another enum we define in the APIClient library, that provides shortcuts to actual services via the toString() function.
+There is another enum we define in the APIClient library that provides shortcuts to actual services via the toString() function.
 We saw this in the ViewController used as APIService.GOOD_JSON.
 We will extend this later to add other services and also provide a function to return the suffix we might want to use for some calls, but for now this is the basic format.
-Same as the code above, this goes at the end of APIClient.swift:
+As in Listing 5-15, the code in Listing 5-16 goes at the end of APIClient.swift.

+Listing 5-16.

 enum APIService {

 case USER, ACTIVITIES, FOODS, GOOD_JSON, BAD_JSON